langmo/gradle-nsis/README.md

 # Examples
 ## Basic Example
 This example creates an installer copying the file _basic.nsi_ into the installation folder.
 The raw files for this example can be found [here](https://github.com/langmo/gradle-nsis/tree/master/examples/basic).
-Run `gradlew createInstaller` to generate the installer.
+Run `gradlew createInstaller` to generate the installer (the respective task is automatically generated).

 File _/settings.gradle_: